Regent Theatre, Melbourne: Opening and early years

 The Regent Theatre site on Collins Street was purchased by Hoyts Theatres director Francis W. Thring to be the flagship for his Regent theatre circuit.
 It was designed by Cedric Ballantyne, a noted theatre architect who had designed earlier theatres for Thring, including the Regent Theatre, Ballarat, and toured movie palaces in the US, drawing inspiration from their eclectic sources such as Spanish Gothic and French Renaissance styles to produce "one of Victoria's largest and most lavish cinemas in the inter-war period."
 It has an ornately palatial style, with a Gothic style lobby, Louis XVI style auditorium, and Spanish Baroque style Plaza Ballroom in the basement.
 It was built by built by James Porter & Sons.

 The opening of the Regent Theatre on 15 March 1929 was a big event, with the Lord Mayor Cr Luxton in attendance, who declared "this theatre is an architectural asset to the city of which we can all be proud (loud applause)".
 The theatre had 3,250 seats, came equipped with a Wurlitzer organ as well as an orchestra pit and resident orchestra (to accompany the silent films) and opening night program included a number of live acts, and The Two Lovers, starring Ronald Colman and Vilma Bánky was the feature presentation.

 Uniquely, there was a second theatre below the main one, called The Plaza; originally this was to be a cabaret but licensing issues led to the change of use.
 It was wired for sound, and opened on 10 May 1929 with Alias Jimmy Valentine.
 In late 1930, F. W. Thring sold his interest in Hoyts to Fox Film.

 The cinema was subject to a disastrous fire on 29 April 1945 which destroyed the auditorium, organ, fly tower, and roof, but leaving the foyers and Plaza largely intact.
 With a dispensation from post-war building restrictions, the Regent was rebuilt much as it was, under the direction of architects Cowper, Murphy & Appleford (who had also redesigned the Regent Theatre in Ballarat after a fire in 1943), making it one of the last picture palaces to be built in this style.
-Reopening on 19 December 1947, a few changes were made, such as the proscenium being made square instead of arched, and the central bronze chandelier became an imported Czechoslovakian crystal design.
+Reopening on 19 December 1947, a few changes were made, such as the proscenium being made square instead of arched, and the central bronze chandelier became an imported Czechoslovak crystal design.

 The Regent screen was enlarged to play CinemaScope in 1953, opening with the epic The Robe.
 In 1958 the Plaza was extensively altered to fit a Cinerama screen, and the 1962 epic How the West Was Won ran for two years.

 By the 1960s, it became clear that the huge Picture Palaces had had their day, and Hoyts investigated splitting the Regent into two cinemas, but instead the multi-screen Hoyts Cinema Centre opened in Bourke Street in 1969.